-- Premium: If you’re installing a new sink with premium features, you may need to budget around $3,500.
+- Premium: If you’re installing a new sink with premium features such as filtration and no touch capabilities, you may need to budget around $3,500.

 New appliances will influence the appearance and functionality of your kitchen area.
 By purchasing Energy Star-rated appliances you conserve energy and lessen your electricity expenses.